The Long Surname DNA Project

 Brumfield and Mary lived out their lives in Spotsylvania Co. where he made out his will in March of 1762, although the year of his exact death is uncertain, possibly by 1763.

-group, Long Project Subgroup C is comprised of twenty-two participants with the
+Project Subgroup C, is comprised of twenty-six participants with the surname of

 For a colorized version of our group's y-DNA test results, go to: